wagtail/wagtail-ai/docs/editor-integration.md

 ### Configuring the AI backend

 By default, the `"default"` model will be used for text operations in the editor.
-To use a different model, set `TEXT_COMPLETION_BACKEND` to the name of another model:
+To use a different model, set `TEXT_COMPLETION_BACKEND` to the name of another backend:

 ```python
 WAGTAIL_AI = {